-- (1) Source: Lotus OneSource.
-Total shareholder return is based on a stock price which has been adjusted for stock splits, stock dividends, cash dividends and cash equivalents and is calculated assuming reinvestment of the dividend at the closing price on the date before the ex-dividend trading date. - - Western's management, in its recently issued 1996 annual report to stockholders, proclaims that its "vision" for Western will be attained "by adding value."
-Over the past three years, however, this same team has failed to add much value to your investment in Western-- achieving lackluster shareholder returns relative to the U.S. equity markets, increasing borrowings and suffering a downgrade in debt rating.
-Indeed, the consummation of Western's announced merger with Kansas City Power & Light Company ("KCP&L") is still uncertain since, among other things, it requires regulatory approval as well as approval of the shareholders of each of Western and KCP&L. We note that, on May 16, 1997, two midwestern utilities, Northern States Power Co. and Wisconsin Energy Corp., announced the termination of their planned merger citing unexpected regulatory complications which they had encountered.
-Although we have no knowledge that any regulators have raised issues concerning the Western/KCP&L merger, such merger is subject to review by the Federal Energy Regulatory Commission and Western itself has stated that there can be no assurance that such approval will be obtained.
+(1) Source: Lotus OneSource.
+Total shareholder return is based on a stock price which has been adjusted for stock splits, stock dividends, cash dividends and cash equivalents and is calculated assuming reinvestment of the dividend at the closing price on the date before the ex-dividend trading date.

+Western's management, in its recently issued 1996 annual report to stockholders, proclaims that its "vision" for Western will be attained "by adding value."
+Over the past three years, however, this same team has failed to add much value to your investment in Western -- achieving lackluster shareholder returns relative to the U.S. equity markets, increasing borrowings and suffering a downgrade in debt rating.
+Indeed, the consummation of Western's announced merger with Kansas City Power & Light Company ("KCP&L") is still uncertain since, among other things, it requires regulatory approval as well as approval of the shareholders of each of Western and KCP&L. We note that, on May 16, 1997, two midwestern utilities, Nothern States Power Co. and Wisconsin Energy Corp., announced the termination of their planned merger citing unexpected regulatory complications which they had encountered.

-DEREGULATION ALREADY CREATES DIVIDEND UNCERTAINTY--DO YOU REALLY NEED MORE?
+\ \ \ DEREGULATION ALREADY CREATES DIVIDEND \ \ \ UNCERTAINTY -- DO YOU REALLY NEED MORE?

-- While Western has disclosed in the Western Prospectus that it believes that any legislative or regulatory plan adopted in connection with deregulation of the electric utility industry would include a plan for recovery of stranded costs, this may not, in fact, be the case.
-Western cites several state proposals that would permit varying degrees of recovery of stranded costs.
-You should be aware, however, that at least one electric utility announced earlier this year that it had suspended its dividends because of financial pressures resulting from, in part, the uncertainties caused by an order by New Hampshire utility regulators to deregulate the electric utility industry. - Western already faces substantial uncertainty in its core utility business as a result of the possibility of deregulation of the electric utility industry and the threat of increased competition to the stability of its utility earnings.
+Western already faces substantial uncertainty in its core utility business as a result of the possibility of deregulation of the electric utility industry and the threat of increased competition to the stability of its utility earnings.
 Western acknowledges that this anticipated increased competition may in the future reduce its earnings in its core utility business.
 Given all of the uncertainty surrounding deregulation, we do not believe it is in the interest of Western shareholders to have Western's management pursuing transactions such as the Western Hostile Offer that are likely to only create greater uncertainty and additional risks for Western shareholders.